-As a tourism based economy, the Government of Grenada (GOG) continues to pursue investments that would create sustainable development and employment for its citizens.
-As a consequence, the GoG continues to attract the interest of regional and international investors, quite a few of whom seek to engage in discussions and negotiations towards securing large scale development projects and loans to finance the guarantee of those proposed investments.
+With a tourism based economy, the Government of Grenada (GOG) continues to pursue investments that creates sustainable development and employment for its citizens.
+As a consequence, the GoG continues to attract the interest of regional and international investors, quite a few of whom seek to engage in discussions and negotiations towards securing large scale development projects and loans to finance these proposed investments.

 In the past errors were made that caused additional challenges and costs to the Government of Grenada.
 Invariably, investors approached the Government with attractive proposals.
 Prepared plans, agreements, MOUs and contracts were presented to the Government and on face value, most were accepted, albeit without in-depth analysis or legal due-diligence.
 Being cognisant of past problems, the current administration has taken a cautious approach to entering into commercial investment agreements.

 The work of the Attorney General’s Office involves the provision of advice and representation in complex legal matters.
 Some examples of these include: cross border transactions usually requiring negotiations between the government and foreign investors; negotiating terms of investment and advising on large scale commercial transactions; property transactions; the examination of trademarks which need to be re-registered in Grenada; and, the drafting of legislation on behalf of governments.